ugotapi/calendarpi/README.md

 Using Raspbian Bookworm based 64-bit OS on the pi4 8GB device.
 Use Python, Powershell, Chromium, WordPress, ICS Calendar an excellent Wordpress plugin and Wordpress plugin fullwidth-templates
 ICS Calendar will download a Shared mailbox's calendar (free in Office 365 with other paid accounts) or free in Google free calendar with a gmail account and display it on your TV full screeen using ICS Calendar plugin in WordPress.
-I use the freee version of ICS Calendar, but there are great options for displaying a calendar under the paid for version [here
+I use the freee version of ICS Calendar, but there are great options for displaying a calendar under the paid for version: [
 ](https://icscalendar.com/product/ics-calendar-pro/)